leplatrem/blog.mathieu-leplatre.info/blog.mathieu-leplatre.info/Sys/serve_map_layers_apache_nginx.rst

 Boost with subdomains
 ---------------------

-Browsers limit 4 parallel download on the same domain.
+Browsers limit parallel downloads on the same domain.
 If you can declare subdomains (*a.yourserver.org*, *b.yourserver.org*, ...), it will speed-up tiles download.